42wim/caddy-gitea/README.md

 ### Caddy config

 The Caddyfile below creates a webserver listening on :3000 which will interact with gitea on <https://yourgitea.yourdomain.com> using `agiteatoken` as the token.
+The agiteatoken should be a token from gitea that has the necessary read rights on the repo's that you want to expose.

 ```Caddyfile
 {